ErikRutyna/BARBECUES/README.md

 # Changelog
-V1.3.1 Additional geometries added to GRIFT.
+V1.3.1 Additional geometries added to GRILS.

-V1.3.0 A new meshing script is available under "mesh_generation.py" which can be used to generate basic meshes of shapes object in some flow-field.
+V1.3.0 A new meshing utility available under GRILS, which can be used to generate basic meshes of shapes object in some flow-field.
 V1.3.0 can only produce flat plates and circles, and a combination of them can be modeled in a flow-field.
 More complex geometries are going to be added in